Working the Angles for Content Creation

-If you plan your story angles carefully, you can reuse a story five or six times.
+Effective angles for content creation requires some planning.
+Plan carefully enough, you can reuse a single story at least six times.
 Even more.
 In the case of my RCA publicity executive, a 90-degree change in his angle was enough to change the outcome of his story.
 He saved his own neck and ended up with a great public demonstration.
 Things may not be so easy for you, but his last-minute realization is worth remembering.

 Here’s another way to look at angling.
 A good marcom pro never forgets the essential facts related to a product, service or event.
 So what do you do?
 Put them in bullet points in the middle of the paragraph?
 No. You fold the key points into stories that are personal, situational, and demonstrative.
-Narratives like these are gold for content strategy because one aspect of a product (for instance) can instantly produce three angles!
+Narratives like these are gold for content strategy because one aspect of a product (for instance) can instantly produce as many angles as you need.

 That’s all for now.